pramodpadhan/AWS-Projects/README.md

 error.html: A custom error page (404) for handling missing files.
 🎉 Conclusion
 With these steps, you can easily host your static website on AWS S3, benefiting from its simplicity, speed, and cost-effectiveness.
 Have fun hosting your website!

-For more details and a complete walkthrough, please refer to the original article: Hosting a static website on AWS S3.